imldresden/evonne/Documentation/README.md

 ---

 Feel free to contact us regarding any issue you encounter.
 It would be great if you could also include the server output log!
-If you would like to do so please follow these steps:
+If you would like to do so, please follow these steps.

 1. Go to Docker app, and locate the **Containers / Apps** menu.
 2. Select the container that shows next to its label **[your username] / evonne**.